 The Mather-Klauer Lodge is located on Grand Island in Lake Superior, a half-mile offshore from Munising, Michigan.
 The island has been inhabited for 4,000 years and is replete with archaeological sites.
 Much of the island was purchased in the early 1900s by William Gwinn Mather to use as his personal game preserve.
 He built Mather-Klauer Lodge as his retreat, and fenced off the northern portion of the island for imported animals like elk and caribou.
 Later additions doubled the size of the Lodge.
 It was privately owned until 2012, when the owners offered to sell it to the Hiawatha National Forest.
 It is now a museum and hosts summer archaeological field schools.
-The building needs work to maintain its condition in the harsh Great Lakes winters.
+The building needed work to maintain its condition in the harsh Great Lakes winters.

-- Repair plywood roof elements
+- Repairing plywood roof elements

-- Rehabilitate chimney faces
+- Rehabilitating chimney faces

 WHERE: Mather-Klauer Lodge, Grand Island, MI (map)

 HistoriCorps is a service learning partner of the U.S. Forest Service, Department of Agriculture committed to the preservation and stewardship of significant resources on public lands.

 August 13, 2017 - August 18, 2017